MarianaJBr/cosmostat/README.md

 poetry install
 ```

-This command will install cosmostat and all of its dependencies in the ``cosmostatdev`` virtual
+This command will install cosmostat and all of its dependencies in the ``cosmostatenv`` virtual
 environment.
 We can have a look at all the installed packages in the environment by calling ``conda
 list``.
 For most packages, conda will indicate they were installed from [PyPI][pypi-url], since they
 were installed by poetry, not by conda.